Be Kind to Others (Be Kind to Yourself)

 Why We Hesitate to Reach Out

 Reaching out to strangers isn’t always easy.
 There’s hesitation, especially if you’re older, a foreigner, or just aware that not everyone wants interaction.
 Nobody wants to make someone uncomfortable.
-Nobody wants to be that guy who oversteps or tries too hard.
+Nobody wants to be that guy who oversteps.

 By the time I reached the freezing fields trying to feel my toes inside my boots, I realized that small exchange had lifted my mood more than I expected.
 Not because I’d done anything special, but because I’d reached out.